Characterization of a quantum bus between two driven qubits: Resonance frequency shift

 \section{Resonance frequency shift}

 If the drive amplitude (Rabi frequency) $\Omega_R$ is close to resonance with the harmonic oscillator, we may apply the rotating wave approximation to the qubit-harmonic oscillator to simplify the coupling term.
-Working in the dressed qubit frame of reference, the Hamiltonian becomes:
+Working in the dressed qubit basis, the Hamiltonian becomes: